Data-Driven Business track

 - Identify the strategic and tactical issues surrounding the design and operation of supply chains through effective information collection, sharing, and collaboration

-- Understand the analytical tools and methods that can be used to make better supply chain decisions (strategic, tactical, operational)
+- Understand the analytical tools and methods that can be used to make better supply chain decisions (Strategic, Tactical, and Operational)

-- Gain working knowledge of supply chain advanced planning and optimization solutions from today's leading vendors
+- Gain a working knowledge of supply chain advanced planning and optimization solutions from today's leading vendors

 Module 3: Electives (6 credits needed)

-Elective courses can come from other tracks of the MSDSBA program or from outside the program.
+Elective courses can come from other tracks of the Data Science & Business Analytics program or from outside the program.
 See Elective Courses page for a sample list.

-DSB 7500: Practicum (6 credits) – Application of theoretical knowledge acquired during the program to a project involving actual business problems/opportunities and data in a realistic setting.
-Engages the entire process of solving a real-world data science and business analytics project including: setting the project scope, collecting and processing data, applying analytic methods and presenting the developed solution platform.
+Course DSB 7500: Practicum (6 Credits) - Application of theoretical knowledge acquired during the Data Science and Business Analytics program to a project involving actual business problems/opportunities and data in a realistic setting.
+Engages the entire process of solving a real-world data science and business analytics project including setting the project scope, collecting and processing data, applying analytic methods and presenting the developed solution platform.
 Both the problem statements for the project assignments and the datasets originate from real-world domains.

 - Manage business opportunities from problem/opportunity recognition through delivery and deployment of effective solutions